-North-West Alliance (NWA) is a joint venture business between Our Country and Veolia that is 50% Indigenous owned which delivers waste and water management services to sites in the Pilbara, Karratha & Broome owned by BHP Billiton Iron Ore and Woodside Energy.
+North-West Alliance (NWA) is a joint venture business between Emunest and Veolia that is 50% Indigenous owned which delivers waste and water management services to sites across the Pilbara owned by BHP Billiton Iron Ore, Rio Tinto, Roy Hill Iron Ore and Woodside Energy.
 The North-West Alliance is a best practice model of how to achieve long-term financial gain for communities through jobs and the development of local businesses with Aboriginal ownership.
 This partnership is an excellent example of how Indigenous and non-Indigenous strengths can complement one another to derive shared value.